Exchanging contracts and buildings insurance

 When should I start looking for homeowner’s insurance?

 To avoid the stress of searching for insurance on the day of exchange, it’s better to arrange buildings insurance in advance.
-You can choose the date when the policy will start, so once you find out when you’re exchanging contracts, you can arrange for cover to begin that day.
+You can choose the date when the policy will start so that you have buildings insurance on exchange.
+Once you find out when you're exchanging contracts, you can arrange for cover to begin that day.

 Ideally, give yourself time to do your research so you can compare quotes.
 That way, you can make sure you find the right level of cover for your new home, at the right price.